-A. The State and COWINS will distribute employee FAQs concerning the Act, rights and duties of covered employees, COWINS, and the State, and the Agreement (once finalized) before the COWINS’ portion of NEO or scheduled new employee training time.
+A. The State and COWINS will distribute employee FAQs concerning the Act, rights and duties of covered employees, COWINS, and the State, and the Partnership Agreement before the COWINS’ portion of NEO or scheduled new employee training time.

 Q. What is the state required to do as it relates to NEOs?

 A. The State is required to provide COWINS electronic notification of the name, job title, department, and work location of any newly hired covered employees who are expected to attend the NEO session at least 48 hours in advance of the orientation.
 Additionally, the State is to provide at least 10 days’ notice of any NEO to COWINS.
 A shorter notice may be provided where there is an urgent need critical to the agency’s operations that was not reasonably foreseeable.

 Q. Can a Covered employee present the COWINS NEO information?

 A. Yes, as described in the Partnership Agreement, covered employees who are designated as COWINS Representatives can assist COWINS with their NEO presentation.

 Q. Will COWINS be given personal contact information on covered employees?